Polish regulator forces GE banking unit to continue in recovery plan

-WARSAW (Reuters) - Poland’s banking regulator wants Bank BPH BPHP.WA to be kept under special remedial measures until mid-2016, the lender said on Tuesday, potentially complicating owner General Electric Co’s (GE.N) plans to sell the unit.
+WARSAW, Dec 2 (Reuters) - Poland’s banking regulator wants Bank BPH to be kept under special remedial measures until mid-2016, the lender said on Tuesday, potentially complicating owner General Electric Co’s plans to sell the unit.

 BPH has been under the special measures, which involve providing financial projections and action plans to the watchdog, since 2010 after it sustained losses.